 Tuition for each participant in Leadership Kitsap is $1,950.00, of which at least $250.00 must be paid by the participant personally.
 Fees are considered due upon written acceptance to Leadership Kitsap and there are no refunds.

-Selection Process - Application is a two-part process: (1) submit an electronic application to the Leadership Kitsap office by May 15, 2013 and (2) a personal interview in the months of April / May 2013.
+Selection Process - Application is a two-part process: (1) submit an electronic application to the Leadership Kitsap office by August 22, 2014 and (2) a personal interview.

 Tuition - Tuition for the current curriculum year is $1950.
 At least $250 must be paid by the participant.
 The balance is usually paid by the participant’s employer or sponsoring organization.
 Partial scholarships are available.